How can we help you?

 Run a macro

-To run a macro command using the Macro Editor window, follow these steps:
+To run a macro using the Macro Editor, follow the steps below:

-To run a macro using the macros pane, do the following:
+To run a macro using the Macros pane, follow the steps below:

-In the macro commands pane, hover the mouse cursor over the macro command name and click clip0005 Run.
+In the Macros pane, hover the mouse cursor over the name of the macro and click side_panel_macro_execute Run.

 Edit a macro

-On the Sidebar, click the clip0006 Macros button.
-On the macros pane, place the cursor over the title of the macro that you want to edit and click clip0007 Edit.
+On the Sidebar, click side_panel_macro Macros.
+In the Macros pane, hover the mouse cursor over the name of the required macro and click side_panel_macro_more More.
+In the drop-down list, select Edit.

-All changes made to the script are saved automatically.
+Changes to the macro code are saved automatically.

 Debug a macro

-Before you start the macro debugger, set the debugger breakpoints in the macro text.
-To do this:
+Before you run the macro debugger, set the debugger breakpoints in the macro code.
+To do this, proceed as follows:

-1.Open the Macro Editor widow in one of the following ways:
+1.Select the required macro in one of the following ways:

-On the Sidebar, click the clip0008 Macros button.
-On the macros pane, place the cursor over the title of the macro that you want to edit and click clip0009 Edit.
+On the Sidebar, click side_panel_macro Macros.
+In the Macros pane, hover the mouse cursor over the name of the required macro and click side_panel_macro_more More.
+In the drop-down list, select Edit.

-3.Set the first debugger breakpoint.
-To do this, click to the right of the line number where you want to create a breakpoint.
+2.Set the first debugger breakpoint.
+To do this, click to the right of the line number where you want to toggle a breakpoint.
 The breakpoint will be marked with the macros_breakpoint icon.

 To delete a breakpoint, click it with the mouse.

 1.Click macros_debug Debug.
-The macro debugging process will begin.
-If the text of a macro contains breakpoints, the debugging process will stop on the line that contains the first breakpoint.
+The macro debugging process will start.
+If the macro code contains breakpoints, the debugging process will stop at the line that contains the first breakpoint.
 If there are no breakpoints, the debugging process will stop at the first line of the macro.

-2.To manage the debugging steps, use the following buttons:
+2.To control the debugging steps, use the following buttons:

 macros_step_into Step Into: Perform one debugging step or step into the body of the function, if there is one in the current debugging position.